allielewis07/Employee-Tracker/README.md

 # Employee-Tracker

 ## Instructions

-This app was designed to help manage companies, employees
+This app was designed to help manage companies, employees, roles , as well as their departments and IDS.

 ## The website was developed in:
 * Node,
 * Inquirer,